Governance - Highlights

 The Board has adopted a compensation policy with respect to its non-employee directors.

 As consideration for service on the Board, each non-employee director is reimbursed for reasonable out-of-pocket expenses in connection with such director's travel to and attendance at Board and committee meetings.
-In addition, non-employee directors receive a set fee for their attendance at Board and committee meetings.
-Each non-employee director of the Company also receives a restricted stock or stock option grant in the year elected as well as each year of service, which is subject to vesting provisions.
+In addition, non-employee directors receive an annual cash retainer for their service as members of the Board and its committees.
+Each non-employee director of the Company also receives a restricted stock grant in the year elected as well as each year of service, which is subject to vesting provisions.

 6. Code of Conduct and Ethics